The lipstick plant requires a bit of care, but has lovely decorative flair thanks to its evergreen, thick leaves and unique flowers.

 Propagate lipstick plants via cuttings

-- Fill 10 cm diameter pots with low nutrient and loose substrate.
+- Fill 10 cm diameter pots with low nutrient and loose substrate, such as our Plantura Organic Herb & Seedling Compost.

 - Remove the lower leaves, cut the cutting (10 to 15 cm) diagonally below a leaf node and place up to three lipstick plant cuttings at least 5 cm deep in the same pot.